tareqimbasher/NetPad/README.md

     * Standard code editor features powered by Monaco editor
 * Dump complex objects to the results console and export results to Excel or HTML
 * Choose the .NET SDK version you want to use per script
-* Add and use database connections (currently only supports Microsoft SQL Server and PostgreSQL, more coming soon!)
+* Add and use database connections (supports Microsoft SQL Server and PostgreSQL, more coming soon!)
 * Run SQL queries
 * Auto-save: When you close NetPad, it will auto-save your changes and restore them the next time you fire it up
 * Add NuGet packages
 * Reference assemblies from disk
 * Monaco Editor & OmniSharp offer an editor experience similar to Visual Studio Code:
     * Code completion (Intellisense)
+    * Semantic highlighting
     * CodeLens
-    * Semantic highlighting
     * Inlay hits
     * Hover for documentation
     * Format document